chevah/geck/content/security-humanops.rst

 For example, are there any accounts that can be deleted or archived?
 Does the known_hosts file actually contain known hosts and not suspicious-looking hosts / impersonators?

-**Harden SOHO (Small Office, Home Office) networks**

-And/or consider connecting via a wired connection instead, or building/securing your own wireless network router.

 **Use Github via SSH**